TajinTweaker23/LISTO/HEALTH_README.md

 ---

 **Built with evidence-based research and neurodivergent user needs in mind.
-No sappy shit, just science-backed health tracking that respects your complexity.**
+Science-backed health tracking that respects your complexity.**

 *Last updated: January 2024*